smiakchilo/aem-crash-course/lessons/2.8/part1.md

 Each option can be used in several ways:
 1. Option can work as a functions argument - it accepts the expression as an argument and processes it.
 2. When the expression is located in a data-sly-* statement, they allow providing instructions or parameters to that statement.
-On a plain expression (that is not located in a data-sly-* statement), the following options are possible: **format** (concatenates strings), **i18n** (translates strings), **join** (Defines the string delimiter to display between items of an array), **context** (Controls how the HTML escaping and XSS protection applies).
+On a plain expression (that is not located in a data-sly-* statement), the following options are possible: **format** (concatenates strings), **i18n** (translates strings), **join** (defines the string delimiter to display between items of an array), **context** (controls how the HTML escaping and XSS protection apply).
-The **<sly>** HTML tag can be used to remove the current element, allowing only its children to be displayed.
+The **`<sly>`** HTML tag can be used to remove the current element, allowing only its children to be displayed.

-## 2.8.2 Using Java/JS entity.
+## 2.8.2 Using Java/JS entities.
 Display Context

 The great power of HTL is its ability to import and use entities from the Java backend, and also from JS.
-This way, we can declare an instance of a Sling model, or a reference to a Service, retrieve data from it, and insert right into the markup.
+This way, we can declare an instance of a Sling model, or a reference to a Service, retrieve data from it, and insert it right into the markup.
 Also, we can declare a reference to another HTL file and use it within the current HTL file.
-This all is done with a data-sly-use HTL block statement. data-sly-use initializes a helper object (defined in JavaScript or Java) and exposes it through a variable.
+This all is done with a `data-sly-use` HTL block statement.
+`data-sly-use` initializes a helper object (defined in JavaScript or Java) and exposes it through a variable.
-To use a java class/js file we need to write a full name of a java class or path to the js file with name and extension if they are not in the same directory as a HTL file.
+To use a java class/js file we need to write the full name of the java class or the path to the js file with the name and extension if they are not in the same directory as the HTL file.
 ```html
 <div data-sly-use.test="org.example.JavaClass">${test.foo}</div>
 ```
-The identifier set by the **data-sly-use** block element is global to the script and can be used anywhere after its declaration (except for the situation when it is declared within data-sly-test).
+The identifier set by the `data-sly-use` block element is global to the script and can be used anywhere after its declaration (except for the situation when it is declared within `data-sly-test`).
 Any method can be called (even one that does not return anything).
 As long as it is an instance method (not a static one) and has no arguments.
-Mind that if your method is some getter (starts with "get..." or "is..."), these prefixes should be omitted.
+Mind that if your method is a getter (starts with "get..." or "is..."), these prefixes can be omitted.
 When you are calling a Java class method from HTL, make sure it takes no arguments.
 But what if you actually need to pass some data from HTL to Java?
 Usually, this is done via @-options.
 If you are using a Sling Model through data-sly-use, these options will be retrievable from it as attributes of the request.
 Please mind that they will refer to the "whole" Sling model, not a concrete method.
 ```html
 <div data-sly-use.test="${‘org.example.JavaClass’ @ param=’value’}"></div>